sieteunoseis/sipp/README.md

 ### FAX (UAC)

-UAC scenario for sending a fax
+UAC scenario for sending a fax.

 Single call is made.

 Audio is played from a pcap file.

+NOTE: This scenario is untested, Twilio does not support T.38.

 ```
 $ sudo docker run -it -v $PWD/scenarios:/sipp -p 5060 sieteunoseis/sipp -sf uac-fax.xml DEST_IP -s DEST_NUMBER -m 1